hyperledger-labs/umbra/docs/source/workflow.rst

 Use Case View
 *************

+There exists two roles in the umbra use case view, the blockchain Tester and the Analyst/Viewer.
-The tests are meant to be fully automated.
-However Testers might interact with the running topology during the tests too.
-A Tester defines the configuration file, performs the test in a target execution environment, and collects the experimental data (raw and analyzed) output of the monitoring functions.
-A Viewer/User just visualizes and performs analysis on the test results.
+Using the provided APIs, a Tester defines the configuration file, uses it to perform the test in a target execution environment, and collects the experimental data metrics and logs (raw and analyzed) output of the monitoring functions.
+An Analyst just visualizes and performs analysis on the test results.
 Visualization of test results can be triggered during the execution of the test and after it.
+So an Analyst might visualize tests metrics in runtime via plugins (e.g., grafana, kibana, The examples are meant to be fully automated, but Testers might interact with the running topology during the tests too.

+Logical View
+************

+Using an API provided by umbra-configs, a tester codes the scenario needed for an experiment, the output of such scenario is a configuration file in a yaml format.
+A run script starts the applications modules umbra-orch and umbra-scenarios, both detaining a REST API.
+The yaml (config) file is sent via an http rest api to the umbra-orch component which parses it, sends the scenario topology to umbra-scenarios via an http rest api, which is deployed.
+Acknowledging the deployment by a message received from umbra-scenarios, umbra-orch triggers the events specified in the yaml (config) file.
+These events interface the management APIs of the running blockchain components via their SDK (e.g., fabric-python-sdk interacting with Fabric peers/cas/orderers).
+At the end of events, the tester can finish the execution of the scenarios and the running modules and collects the metrics measured during the experiment.

+As such, for each main umbra module the following logic describes the most important classes, their organization and the most important use case realizations.

+* umbra-configs

+    * Graph:
+    * Topology:

+* umbra-orch

+    * Manager:
+    * Operator:

+* umbra-scenarios

+    * Experiment:
+    * Scenario:

 Flow View
 *********